 - Offer gift ideas for Moms, Wives, Stepmoms, and Grandmothers.
-If catering messaging to men, be sure to inspire them with gift ideas for their mothers and wives.
+If catering messaging to men, be sure to inspire them with custom gift ideas for their mothers and wives.

 - Emphasize messaging to 25-35 year olds: they plan to spend the most and are the most comfortable wit shopping online.

 - Social outings are in the plans: offer ideas for safe gatherings, and products and services to make that easier (picnics, groceries, outdoor gear).